rdiankov/openrave/docs/source/tutorials/writing_plugins.rst

 For more details, please see

-.. only:: nonjson
+.. only:: htmltag or gettext

   `Writing Plugins and Interfaces in C++ <../../coreapihtml/writing_plugins.html>`_

-.. only:: json
+.. only:: jsontag or gettext

   `Writing Plugins and Interfaces in C++ <../coreapihtml/writing_plugins.html>`_